Cookies

 In the Waterleidingplas

 We purify the water from the Bethune Polder in the Waterleidingplas (photo).
 This is a special section of the Loenderveense Plas.
-Water sinks through a layer of sand here.
+The water stays here for 2 to 3 months.
 Just like in the dunes.
-This is how we remove bacteria and viruses from the water.
+This is how we remove bacteria and viruses from the water in a natural way.
 We then pump the water to our treatment plant in Weesperkarspel for the next step.

 Step 5: One more round of filtering with sand